 A public help center enables businesses to engage with their customers and build firm relationships with them.
 Help Centers are a large part of customer service, and the revenue generated by the organization is very much contingent on their customer support/help center.
+Help center design is also an important attribute in customer support as eye-catching design and simple navigation grabs the attention of your future clients and builds confidence through its general view and usability.

 The equation is simple: you please the customer, and the customer returns the favor!